 After extensive on-site testing in 2003, the Enfant® was officially launched at the October 2004 annual meeting of the American Academy of Pediatrics.
 The Enfant® Pediatric VEP Vision Testing System is now available for pediatric practices nationwide.

-During the nearly seven years of successful eye screening tests for children, Diopsys has continued an intensive product development program for VEP vision testing medical devices.
-The outcome of these efforts is the Diopsys® NOVA-VEP Vision Testing Systems product line.
+During the nearly nine years of successful eye screening tests for children, Diopsys has continued an intensive product development program for electrophysiology vision testing medical devices.
+The outcome of these efforts is the Diopsys® NOVA-VEP and NOVA-ERG Vision Testing System product line.
 Through the combined expertise of professionals in the neurophysiology and ophthalmic fields and the extensive scientific and engineering know-how of Diopsys, this breakthrough technology can now be brought to community and office based practices.
-Diopsys introduced the NOVA product series in 2007 for use by the eye care professional.
-While the Enfant® is intended to be used by primary care physicians for vision testing and screening, the Diopsys® NOVA series was developed to provide an objective diagnostic and tracking modality for optometrists and ophthalmologists.
+Diopsys introduced the NOVA-VEP product series in 2007 and NOVA-ERG product series in 2013 for use by the eye care professional.